 - A small win today was…

-The physical act of writing is calming for many people, but journal doesn’t have to be traditional.
+The physical act of writing is calming for many people.
+But a journal doesn’t have to be traditional.
 You can also create a physical or digital space that collects video entries, sketch notes, photographs, audio entries.

 Join peer support community

-Such as the Ties that Bind Facebook group described earlier.
-This Oregon group of grandparents raising grandchildren is moderated by Joan Dingle, an experienced grandmother who parented her grandson from childhood.
-You will have the opportunity to share your experiences through this crisis, reflect on what it means, and present problems and solutions to the group.
+Such as the Ties that Bind Facebook group.
+This Oregon group of grandparents raising grandchildren is moderated by an experienced grandmother and will give you the opportunity to share your experiences through this crisis, reflect on what it means, and present problems and solutions to the group.